International Real Estate

 Local inheritance laws and forced heirship rules

 Besides local inheritance taxes, which can be rather high, local inheritance laws and forced heirship rules may also be a nuisance.
 The international private law of France, for example, demands without exception that all real estate situated in France be subjected to French inheritance and forced heirship rules.
 Other countries are more open to allowing the application of foreign inheritance laws to domestic real estate, but one must always be aware of the pitfalls and possibilities involved in internationally conflicting inheritance laws.

 Capital gains and other taxes upon the re-sale of real estate

 Not only may a foreign holiday home be passed on to the next generation, it is quite often the case that the real estate is sold again several years later.
 One should therefore be careful to structure every purchase of real estate with an eventual sale in mind.
-It is, of course, impossible to foresee all changes in legislation which may occur, but the possibility of selling the real estate again should nevertheless be taken into consideration right from the start.
+It is, of course, impossible to foresee all changes in legislation that may occur, but the possibility of selling the real estate again should nevertheless be taken into consideration from the start.

 Personal tax liability and residence for tax purposes